unitaryfund/mitiq/docs/source/examples/pt_zne.md

 # Zero-Noise Extrapolation with Pauli Twirling

 This tutorial explores how noise tailoring can improve the effectiveness of quantum error mitigation techniques.
-Specifically, we analyze how converting coherent noise into incoherent noise through Pauli Twirling (PT) impacts the performance of [Zero-Noise Extrapolation](../guide/zne.md) (ZNE).
+Specifically, we analyze how converting coherent noise into incoherent noise through [Pauli Twirling (PT)](../guide/pt.md) impacts the performance of [Zero-Noise Extrapolation](../guide/zne.md) (ZNE).

 In this tutorial, we will:

 1. Define and compare coherent and incoherent noise
-2. Apply [Pauli Twirling](../guide/pt.md) to transform coherent noise into incoherent noise
+2. Apply Pauli Twirling (PT) to transform coherent noise into incoherent noise
 3. Compare the performance of ZNE
     1. on its own, and
     2. in combination with Pauli Twirling